Owlin 5e Race – Be Ready The Race Begins

 What is Owlin 5e in DnD Races?

-The Giant Owls of the Feywild are a detached relative of the Owlins, according to lore.
+The Giant Owls of the Feywild is a detached relative of the Owlins, according to lore.
 Giant Owls have a reputation for being vicious guardians of the creatures group named Fey and they serve and befriend, which may be one reason why Owlins themselves create great traveling companions.
 They look like humans and have arms and limbs, but that’s about where the resemblances end.
 Owlins have annexes on the backbones of their shoulders that let them fly and are covered with feathers.
 If they fit under the tiny or medium range, owlins that can be almost any size.
 They typically live for about a century, which is like other humanoids. as well as you can read the dnd races‘ official guide.

 Origin of Owlin